Abia records 6,381 glaucoma cases in 18 months – Official

-The Abia government says 6,381 confirmed glaucoma cases have been recorded in the state from September 2024 to date.
+The Abia State Government says 6,381 confirmed glaucoma cases have been recorded in the state from September 2024 to date.

-Mrs Emeka-Obasi said the actual number of cases is likely higher because many people remained undiagnosed.
+Ms Emeka-Obasi said the actual number of cases was likely higher because many people remained undiagnosed.

 She described glaucoma as a leading cause of irreversible blindness in Nigeria, affecting millions, with Africa carrying the highest global burden.